Cost Guides 7 min read

 An elevation certificate is a FEMA document that records the elevation of a building relative to the Base Flood Elevation (BFE) in its flood zone.
 It is the key document used to calculate flood insurance premiums — and in Florida, where flood insurance is a major cost for homeowners, getting an elevation certificate can result in significant savings.

-Standard residential (slab on grade) $400 - $600 Most common type in Florida
+Standard residential (slab on grade) Lowest One clear lowest floor; the most common case in Florida

-Commercial building $500 - $900 Larger footprint, more measurement points
+Commercial building Highest Larger footprint, more measurement points, machinery and equipment elevations

 What Affects the Cost